NationalGenomicsCenter/eDNAssay/README.md

 (e.g., confamilials) within a pre-defined geographic area.
 Any taxa that are not deemed "different enough" in computer-based *in silico* testing must be put through time- and resource-intensive, laboratory-based *in vitro* testing.
 However, the determination that an assay is "different enough" *in silico* is often dubious.
 Instead of relying on thermodynamic models and simple mismatch heuristics (as do the vast majority of existing *in silico* tools) our models have been trained on empirical data, and are exceptionally accurate as a result.
+Results from the scripts in this repository will vary slightly from those in Kronenberger et al. (in review) depending on the seed selected.

 For optimal performance, we recommend users either 1) develop assays under the reaction conditions used to train these models or 2) test the accuracy of models under other reaction conditions before relying on them to declare specificity.
 See Kronenberger et al. (in review) for details.